cafedomancer/slct/README.md

 # slct

-This app is for Instagrammers to select the best photo and and clean up slimilars.
+This app is for Instagrammers to select the best photo and clean up slimilars.

 ## Getting Started